maciek1839/java-sorting-algorithms/README.md

 - Should_FailToWithdrawMoney_ForInvalidAccount
 - Should_FailToAdmit_IfMandatoryFieldsAreMissing

-Others:
+Remember about:

-- use `IT` suffix for integration tests
+- using `IT` suffix for integration tests
-- use `Test` suffix for unit tests
+- using`Test` suffix for unit tests

-## Todo

-- Use functional approach, rewrite the algorithm implementations
-- Sorting algorithms benchmark - time & memory
-- generate Markdown table with result and present them in README
-- Compare implementation with Vavr and without
-- Use thread pool
-- Generate 1000, 2000 and 5000 elements for test.
-The data should be always the same!